 Here’s what you can do in Signal (and similar apps, you might encounter different methods due to different interfaces).

 Simply open the app.
 Go to the Settings page of the app.

 Here, simply disable the Screen security option.
 If it is disabled, you can take screenshots within the Signal app.

 Restart the app to apply the changes you just made.

 Install the Chrome Canary, an unstable version of Chrome that allows you to take screenshots in Incognito

 Chrome might allow you to take screenshots in Incognito mode in the future, but it’s now available in Chrome Canary, which you can get for free on the Play Store.

-Now, open the Incognito tab, and you’ll be able to take screenshots in there.
+- Now, open the Incognito tab, and you’ll be able to take screenshots there.

 It’s really unfortunate that you can’t bypass the security feature the app is enforcing, except if you have a good and legal reason to do so.
 But don’t worry, you can simply contact its developer or your IT department of the company/school to gather information in another way, or simply use Chrome Canary instead of regular Chrome.

 Dony Prasetiyo has been writing on monkeymanifesto.com for about two years, intended to help solve computer and smartphone problems with easy-to-understand blog posts.
 He has written over 480 blog posts about Windows, Office, Android, and more.